Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: LIDC Lao PDR
-Laos is and LIDC with very limited influence over the global migratory st Laos has a population of 6.8 million and is a landlocked, south-east Asian country.
+Laos is an LIDC with very limited influence over the global migratory system.

+Laos has a population of 6.8 million and is a landlocked, south-east Asian country.
 As an LIDC it has a HDI of just 0.576 and GDP per capita of around $2,050.

 72% work in subsistence agriculture, and, with 1 in 3 below the age of 15 (age of majority).
 There is very much an expectation that children will contribute to the family life by working in agriculture day-by-day.
 Naturally, this means that poverty rates are high, with 22% below the absolute poverty threshold.